On Construction and Estimation of Stationary Mixture Transition Distribution Models

-Stationarity for MTD models is generally difficult to attain due to the mixture model structure.
-This limits the choices of parametric families for the transition components.
-Families considered in the literature include: Gaussian \citep{le1996modeling,wong2000mixture,kalliovirta2015gaussian}; Student-t \citep{wong2009student,meitz2018mixture}; Laplace \citep{nguyen2016laplace}; Weibull \citep{luo2009parameter}; and Poisson \citep{zhu2010mixture}.
-A Bayesian nonparametric treatment of the transition distribution appears in \cite{lau2008bayesian,lau2011monte}.
-To our knowledge, all models proposed in the literature are parameterized in ways that result in conditional expectations that are linear functions of the lags.
+Stationarity for MTD models, and their extensions, is generally difficult to attain due to the mixture model structure.
+This limits the choices of parametric families for the transition components for these models.
+Families considered in the literature include: Gaussian \citep{le1996modeling,wong2000mixture,kalliovirta2015gaussian}; Student-t \citep{wong2009student,meitz2021mixture}; Laplace \citep{nguyen2016laplace}; Weibull \citep{luo2009parameter}; and Poisson \citep{zhu2010mixture}.
+These models are typically parameterized in ways that result in conditional expectations that are linear functions of the lags.
 This particular parameterization facilitates the study of stationarity, though only in a weak sense, at the cost of reducing model flexibility.
-Indeed, the conditional expectation of an MTD model has the general form $\sum_{l=1}^L w_l \, \mu_{l}(x_{t-l})$, where $\mu_{l}(y)=$ $\int xdF_l(x\mid y)$, allowing for non-linear dependence of the mean, conditional on past observations.
+Indeed, the conditional expectation of an MTD model has the general form $\sum_{l=1}^L w_l \, \mu_{l}(x_{t-l})$, where $\mu_{l}(y)=$ $\int xdF_l(x\,|\,y)$, allowing for non-linear dependence of the mean, conditional on past observations.

 The primary goal of this article is to develop conditions for first-order strictly stationary MTD models, that is, stationary models with an invariant marginal distribution.
 We show that a sufficient condition is to assume the same marginal distribution for all the components of the mixture.
 It turns out that this marginal distribution is also the invariant marginal distribution of the time series.
 Under this condition, first-order strict stationarity is achieved with respect to any particular parameterization.